By the time students reach middle school, they have had lots of writing experience.

 Here you will find a quality collection of writing prompts for middle school students that will do just that.

-Writing prompts jump-start students’ writing, alleviating some of the burden of generating their own ideas.
+Writing prompts jump-start students’ writing, alleviating some of the burdens of generating their own ideas.

-That’s why they make a great addition to your collection of writing activities.
+That’s why they make a great addition to your collection of middle school writing activities.

-So pencil into your lesson plans this week a few of these engaging writing prompts for middle school.
+Pencil into your lesson plans this week a few of these engaging writing prompts for middle schoolers.

 Writing Prompts for Middle School